Playable free, right now Founders' List open now · free and not binding · word when the campaign opens Join the Founders' List

 The wheel turns through every childhood on earth

 MORANA begins in Slavic myth, but the wheel keeps turning.
-Every future set is another nation's beloved public-domain fables, the ones you grew up with, and each world is drawn in its own hand: the First Turning's dark folk plates belong to Set I alone, and every world to come gets an art style born from its own tradition.
+Every future set is another nation's beloved public-domain fables, the ones you grew up with, and each world is drawn in its own hand: the First Turning's dark folk plates belong to Set II alone, and every world to come gets an art style born from its own tradition.
 A player in Berlin meets the Grimm wolf; a player in Tokyo meets the nine-tailed fox.
 Ten worlds, one game, all built on stories that belong to everyone.

 Early concept previews · sets II to X · final style locks when each world enters the forge